blazium-engine/blazium-docs/tutorials/io/runtime_file_loading_and_saving.rst

-    Do **not** use this runtime loading approach to load resources that are part of the project, as it's less efficient and doesn't allow benefiting from Godot's resource handling functionality (such as translation remaps).
+    Do **not** use this runtime loading approach to load resources that are part of the project, as it's less efficient and doesn't allow benefiting from Blazium's resource handling functionality (such as translation remaps).
 See :ref:`doc_import_process` for details.

 .. seealso::